Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-The company reports that 100% of supply from third parties to its two refineries is traceable to plantation level.
+The company reports that 100% of the supply from third-party mills to its two refineries is traceable to the plantation level.
 An additional point has been awarded as all of the company's refineries have RSPO SCC under IP.

 • P